jcmcnch/MGPrimerEval/README.md

 I recommend first running a small portion of the workflow to generate a summary plot from the *Compute* results:

 ```
-#Activate snakemake and run only the summary plot step
+#Activate snakemake
 conda activate snakemake-env

 #The until flag only runs the pipeline up to a specific step
+#In this case, it just concatenates the compute results
+#and plots them up
 snakemake --cores <# of cores> --use-conda --snakefile Snakefile-classify.smk --configfile config/tutorial/config.yaml --until plot_compute_results
 ```

-This will produce 4 boxplots PDFs (in your analysis directory) summarizing the percent of environmental sequences perfectly matching individual primers in your environment at 0, 1, and 2-mismatch thresholds.
-If you have a small amount of input data, or your environment is without one of the groups, it's normal for some of the plots to be blank.
+This will produce 4 boxplots (in your base analysis directory) summarizing the percent of environmental sequences perfectly matching individual primers in your environment at 0, 1, and 2-mismatch thresholds.
+If you have a small amount of input data, or your environment lacks one of the groups, it's normal for some of the plots to be blank.

 Once you verify (at least some of) the plots look good, you can run the rest of the pipeline without the `--until` flag: